IBM/cics-bundle-gradle/samples/gradle-war-sample/README.md

 # Standalone project sample (gradle-war-sample)
 This sample shows how you can configure an existing WAR project to build a CICS bundle.
-The `standalone-war-demo` directory would be your existing WAR project in a Gralde project.
+The `standalone-war-demo` directory would be your existing WAR project in a Gradle project.
 The WAR project is configured (in `standalone-war-demo/build.gradle`) to package its generated WAR as a bundle part into a CICS bundle and deploy the bundle to CICS.

 # Set Up
 Have your system programmer create your BUNDLE definition in CSD.